wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 * Exercise 1: Integrate the API
 * Exercise 2: Add a caching layer
 * Exercise 3: Write images to Azure Blob storage

+## Note
+In the hands-on-labs you will be using Visual Studio Solutions.
+Please do not update the NuGet packages to the latest available, as we have not tested the labs with every potential combination of packages.

 ---
 ### Exercise 1: Integrate the API